 There are many purposes for a night vision scope.
 The first thought that comes to mind for most people is for military, law enforcement, and security/tactical uses.

-When it relates to hunting, conventional deer, elk, and bear hunters who are legally limited to daylight hours may not find much use for a NV scope.
-However, where certain types of varmint and hog hunting are allowed 24/7, a NV scope would make all the difference with prey where spotlighting is ineffective and retards a productive hunt.
+When it relates to hunting, conventional deer, elk, and bear hunters who are legally limited to daylight hours may not find much use for a night vision scope.
+However, where certain types of varmint and hog hunting are allowed 24/7, a night vision scope would make all the difference with prey where spotlighting is ineffective and retards a productive hunt.

 Within the U.S., you will have to check with your specific state’s night hunting regulations to ensure you’re lawfully hunting with the right equipment, on private/registered property, and to double-check if your state has night hunting season limitations.